 Beginning in 1994, I have lectured regularly in local libraries on a variety of arts, humanities, and science topics.
 In addition to providing my current lecture schedule, this page also gives you a broad menu of some of those projects that I can provide for your library or continuing education group.

-UPCOMING LIBRARY PRESENTATIONS
+UPCOMING LIBRARY PRESENTATIONS (PORTLAND, OREGON)

 Please visit the Multnomah County Library website where you can access all my lectures: